PROFESSORS AND RESEARCHERS

 Role and mission:

-Sylvain Ferez has been director of the SANTESIH laboratory since 2015 and deputy director of the scientific department of education at the University of Montpellier since 2017.
-At SANTESIH, he has been leading two research programs for the past ten years, focusing on the socio-historical issues surrounding sports for people with disabilities and the impact of HIV-positive status on access to physical and sports activities.
+Sylvain Ferez has been director of the SANTESIH laboratory since 2015 and associate director of the “Education” scientific department at the University of Montpellier since 2017.
+At SANTESIH, he has been leading two research programs for the past decade that focus on the socio-historical issues surrounding sports for people with disabilities and the impact of an HIV-positive diagnosis on access to physical and sports activities.
 As part of these programs, he also directs several comparative studies between mainland France and Guadeloupe.

 Research topics:

-• HIV experience, relationship with the body, and access to physical and sporting activities for people living with HIV;
+• Experiences with HIV, body image, and access to physical and sports activities for people living with HIV;

-• Gender, sexuality, and discrimination in physical and sporting activities;
+• Gender, sexuality, and discrimination in physical and sports activities;

 Keywords: